syntex82/WordPress-Node/SETUP.md

-# WordPress Node - Complete Setup Guide
+# NodePress - Complete Setup Guide

-This guide will walk you through setting up the WordPress Node CMS from scratch.
+This guide will walk you through setting up the NodePress CMS from scratch.

 ## Prerequisites